SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Methods

-To ensure that the co-embedding captures biological patterns shared across both modalities and that the latent representations progressively align during optimization, we introduce a consistency loss that minimizes the divergence between $\mathbf{H}_{s\text{-}co}$ and $\mathbf{H}_{x\text{-}co}$, formalized as follows:
+To ensure that the co-embedding captures biological patterns shared across both modalities and that the latent representations progressively align during optimization, we introduce a consistency loss that minimizes the divergence between different modality, formalized as follows:

-where $\widetilde{\mathbf{H}}_{s\text{-}co}$ and $\widetilde{\mathbf{H}}_{x\text{-}co}$ denote the matrices obtained by normalizing $\mathbf{H}_{s\text{-}co}$ and $\mathbf{H}_{x\text{-}co}$, respectively.
+where $\widetilde{\mathbf{Z}}_{co,\, m}$ and $\widetilde{\mathbf{Z}}_{co,\, n}$ denote the matrices obtained by normalizing $\mathbf{Z}_{co,\, m}$ and $\mathbf{Z}_{co,\, n}$, respectively.